 Chase Ink Business Unlimited is a cash back business card for business owners who would rather not have to worry about which purchases will earn more points than other purchases.
 The card gives you a flat 1.5% cash back on all purchases with no limit to the number of points you can earn per year.
 Nice and simple.

 As with Ink Business Cash, there’s no annual fee.
-And like the Ink Business Cash (but unlike the Preferred card), the Ink Business Unlimited offers a 0% intro APR on purchases and balance transfers for 12 months.
+And like the Ink Business Cash (but unlike the Preferred card), the Ink Business Unlimited offers a 0% intro APR on purchases for 12 months.

 Now, let’s check out Chase’s partner business cards.

-If your business has you flying frequently with Southwest Airlines (and only Southwest — Southwest has no airline partners), Chase’s Southwest Rapid Rewards Premier Business card may intrigue you.
+If your business has you frequently flying with Southwest Airlines (and only Southwest — Southwest has no airline partners), Chase’s Southwest Rapid Rewards Performance Business card may intrigue you.

-You’ll get a hefty bonus offer: 60,000 points after you spend $3,000 on purchases in the first 3 months.
-You’ll then get:
+You’ll get a hefty welcome offer: 60,000 points after you spend $3,000 on purchases in the first three months.
+For the base rewards rate, you’ll get:

-- 2 points per $1 spent on Southwest purchases and Rapid Rewards hotel and car rental partner purchases
+- Two points per $1 spent on Southwest purchases

-- 1 point per dollar spent on everything else
+- One point per $1 spent on everything else

 Personal Credit Cards Offered By Chase